 While there is a robust scientific community with many many scientific studies showing the benefits of stem cells for tissue repair, the bottom line with stem cells is that they know where to go and where to repair.
 The beauty of regenerative therapy is they are the smartest cells in the inherent, amazing, and adaptive human body.
 Your body knows how to repair and heal damaged tissue in safe and long-lasting ways through stem cells.
 The technological advances in regenerative therapy are simply in how to effectively administer the cells our bodies already have available from birth.

 Stem cells can relieve the pain and prevent the current damaged tissue from worsening while the Functional Medicine team works to find and correct the reason the tissue was damaged in the first place, therefore preventing future PN.

 Many of the 10 causes for PN listed above have a systemic, biochemical imbalance that is driving the PN pain and damage.
 This means to truly heal PN those imbalances need to be addressed.
 Diabetes, hormone imbalances, acute/chronic infections, nutritional deficiencies, and autoimmune conditions need to be corrected in order to stop PN from continue to develop.

-This combination of stem cell therapy for PN and functional medicine is the way our patients get real, lasting, true relief and healing.
+This combination of regenerative therapy for PN and functional medicine is the way our patients get real, lasting, true relief and healing.
 There is no cover up or symptom management in this process.
 It is actual correction and healing of the issue causing you pain.
 The team at LifeWorks Integrative Health exists to give you the real health you need for the life you want.
 If you are tired of the pain, numbness, tingling, and minute by minute discomfort of PN, we would be honored to join you in your healing journey.